-More recently, the ONS has released findings that highlight the enduring nature of these elevated anxiety levels on people’s lives.
-Almost a quarter of people said they felt it would take more than a year for their life to return to ‘normal’ – or that it never would.
-This was true for all age groups, including those aged between 16 and 29.
+More recently, the ONS has released findings that highlight the enduring nature of these elevated anxiety levels on people's lives.
+Almost a quarter of people said they felt it would take more than a year for their life to return to 'normal' - or that it never would.
+This was true for each shopper, across age groups, including those between 16 and 29.

-With consumers predicting that, despite lockdown restrictions easing, it will take a long time to become comfortable about undertaking day-to-day activities, retailers will need to go the extra mile to ensure customers feel less wary about visiting stores.
+With consumers predicting that, despite lockdown restrictions easing, it will take a long time to become comfortable about undertaking day-to-day activities, retailers will need to go the extra mile to generate foot traffic and ensure customers feel less wary about visiting stores.

 Retailers need to rebuild trust using a toolbox of resources

-Retailers need to take proactive steps to mitigate consumer anxiety and make the in-store experience as seamless and convenient as possible.
+Retailers are taking proactive steps to mitigate consumer anxiety and make the shopper experience in-store as seamless and convenient as possible.

-That could include offering more in-store digital payment options that eliminate the need for shoppers to queue or use cash, as well as managing the physical environment to make it easier for shoppers to observe social distancing when browsing or entering and leaving the store.
+This includes offering more in-store contactless payment options that eliminate the need for shoppers to queue or use cash, as well as managing the physical environment to make it easier for shoppers to observe social distance when browsing, or entering and leaving the store.

 Utilizing technologies that enable enhanced footfall management will also support retailers in creating environments shoppers feel comfortable visiting.

-Monitoring occupancy levels will also be critical.
-Solutions such as people counters, occupancy managers, and pre-booked appointments will allow retailers to throttle footfall traffic, build-in and manage cleaning times.
+Monitoring occupancy levels and analyzing traffic data will also be critical.
+Solutions such as people counters, occupancy managers, and pre-booked appointments will allow retailers to proactively throttle footfall traffic, while building in adequate time for cleaning.

-Finally, those stores most able to satisfy returning customer shopping needs will be the most successful at getting them to make purchases.
-While occupancy restrictions may be in place, retailers should plan to overstaff to ensure that appropriate manpower is available to enforce new protocols and be on hand to deal with customer questions.
+Finally, retail stores able to satisfy returning customer shopping needs will be the most successful at getting them to make purchases.
+While occupancy restrictions may be in place, retailers should plan to overstaff to ensure that appropriate manpower is available to enforce new protocols and be available to deal with customer questions.
 Returning loyal customers will not tolerate waiting unnecessarily in-store to satisfy their pent-up desire to spend.

 Offer customers new shopping options